Other articles you might like:

-There are 29 shopping days between Thanksgiving and Christmas in 2020.
+There are 30 shopping days between Thanksgiving and Christmas in 2021.
 That’s three days more than you had last year, which saw the fewest number of shopping days possible since 2013.
-Consumers will still start shopping early, so you need to get your business ready ahead of time to take advantage of Black Friday, Small Business Saturday and all the other holiday sales.
+Consumers will still start shopping early, so you need to get your business ready ahead of time to take advantage of Black Friday, Small Business Saturday, and all the other holiday sales.

-- Black Friday (November 27): The term was coined by a police officer in the early ’60s due to holiday shopping traffic jams.
+- Black Friday (November 26): The term was coined by a police officer in the early ’60s due to holiday shopping traffic jams.
 It was turned into a positive in the ’80s by businesses looking to get back in the black.
 The biggest holiday sales day of the season, it’s slowly turning into Black Monday and Tuesday with many companies launching sales well before Friday.

-- Small Business Saturday (November 28): It was started in 2010 by American Express as a way to battle big-box retailers’ holiday sales and celebrate the small business owner.
+- Small Business Saturday (November 27): It was started in 2010 by American Express as a way to battle big-box retailers’ holiday sales and celebrate the small business owner.
 It’s now grown to include Saturdays year-round.

-- Super Saturday (December 19): Some call it Panic Saturday because the sales are targeted at last-minute holiday shoppers.
+- Super Saturday (December 18): Some call it Panic Saturday because the sales are targeted at last-minute holiday shoppers.
 It’s great for pushing inventory on the last full Saturday shopping day before Christmas.

 - Boxing Day (December 26): A secular holiday in the U.K. and elsewhere, it’s a huge gift return and shopping day in the U.S. Many retailers drastically cut prices to reduce their inventory before the new year.

-Plan your strategy
+Plan your sales strategy

 If you’re strictly an e-commerce seller, then Cyber Monday should be your target to start.
 Own a small store or boutique in your town?
 Then Small Business Saturday is a perfect day to promote your community ties.

 Get holiday sales help